Horticultural Temporal Fruit Monitoring via 3D Instance Segmentation and Re-Identification using Colored Point Clouds: Related Works

-\paragraph{Temporal matching}: There is also a limited number of studies focusing on temporal fruit matching, \ie, the problem of finding fruit correspondences over time.
+\textit{Temporal matching}: There are also a limited number of studies that focus on temporal fruit matching, \ie, the problem of finding fruit correspondences over time.
 Chebrolu~\etalcite{chebrolu2021plosone} exploit a skeletal structure of the complete plant to compute correspondences between the same plant over two weeks to estimate leaf growth parameters.
-Riccardi~\etalcite{riccardi2023icra} propose a histogram descriptor that utilizes Euclidean distance measurements between neighboring fruits.
+Riccardi~\etalcite{riccardi2023icra} propose a histogram descriptor that uses Euclidean distance measurements between neighboring fruits.
 For a given target fruit, their method divides the surrounding 3D space into angular sectors and counts the number of fruits within each sector to build a descriptor that can be used for temporal matching.
-Lobefaro~\etalcite{lobefaro2023iros} investigate the problem of 4D data association of growing pepper plants in a green house by combining 3D \mbox{RGB-D} SLAM for building local plant models and visual place recognition to create the correspondences across time.
-The same authors, in a follow-up work~\citep{lobefaro2024iros}, employ deep-learning-based feature descriptors and geometric information to obtain matches between 3D points and track the plant traits’ evolution over time.\\
+Lobefaro~\etalcite{lobefaro2023iros} investigate the problem of 4D data association of growing pepper plants in a greenhouse by combining 3D \mbox{RGB-D} SLAM to build local plant models and visual place recognition to create correspondences over time.
+The same authors, in a follow-up work~\cite{lobefaro2024iros}, employ deep-learning-based feature descriptors and geometric information to obtain matches between 3D points and track the evolution of plant traits’ over time.\\

-In contrast to prior work, we rely on MinkPanoptic~\citep{marcuzzi2023ral} for our instance segmentation method.
-Based on such a segmentation, we can address different downstream tasks, like plant and fruit phenotyping.
+In contrast to previous work, we rely on MinkPanoptic (\new{a core component module} of~MaskPLS~\cite{marcuzzi2023ral}) for our instance segmentation method.
+Based on such a segmentation, we can address different downstream tasks, such as plant and fruit phenotyping.
 We use a learned descriptor, based on 3D sparse convolution, to automatically learn and extract relevant features from raw data through training, allowing it to adapt to complex patterns and variations in the data.
 Also, our learned descriptor can adapt to new and unseen data without requiring explicit re-engineering of feature extraction methods.
-We perform descriptor matching leveraging an attention-based network that predicts a probability distribution over the pool of candidate matchings, considering also the no-match case.
+We perform descriptor matching leveraging an attention-based network that predicts a probability distribution over the pool of candidate matchings, also considering the no-match case.